endeavored/coursewatch-public/README.md

 ## Getting started
 See `internal/app/coursewatch/cli/cli.go` for the main entry of the code.

+This program will launch jobs that monitor enrollment or waitlist spots in specific classes and notify users via Slack.
+To set up, you must set the correct term in the code and attach your Slack webhooks and socket secrets.

 ## Credit
 Have fun and please credit me if used!